bigmoves/quickslice/docs/tutorial.md

 ## Step 4: Writing a Status (Mutations)

-When a user wants to set their status, your app calls a mutation:
+To set a user's status, call a mutation:

 ```graphql
 mutation CreateStatus($status: String!, $createdAt: DateTime!) {